chatox/networks-science-course/practicum/ps02-cytoscape_advanced.md

 [**REPORT**] Include the graph of *Game of Thrones*.

-[**REPORT**] Show one example of a long chain (4 or more characters) in this graph.
-Indicate which characters are involved.
+[**REPORT**] Select and extract (i.e., File > New Network > From Selected Nodes, All Edges) a graph containing one clique of four or more characters.
+Indicate which characters are involved, and style the edges so that they show as label the *relation* between the characters.

-[**REPORT**] Show one example of a multi-edge in this graph.
+[**REPORT**] Show two examples of a multi-edge in this graph.
 Indicate which characters are involved.
+Extract the corresponding (2-nodes) subgraphs.

-[**REPORT**] Describe any observation you can make about how node attribute "house of birth" relates to edge attribute "relationship"
+[**REPORT**] Describe any observation you can make about how node attribute "house of birth" is distributed in the graph.

 ## 2.2.
 Create a new network in a CSV file